Jacek Kuroń: Transformation and politics in the 1990s

 By 1988 the authorities began serious talks with the opposition.
 Polish Round Table Talks took place in Warsaw, Poland from 6 February to 4 April 1989.
 The opposition representation included Jacek Kuroń.
 The election of 4 June 1989 brought a landslide victory to Solidarność: 99% of the seats in the Senate and allowable maximum number of seats in Sejm (35% of the total).
 The 65-35 division was soon abolished as well, which allowed the first truly free Sejm elections.

 In 1989-1990 and 1992-1993 Kuroń was a Minister of Labor and Social Policy.
 From 1989 to 2001 he was a member of the Polish Parliament.
 He belonged to the following parties: Citizen Parliamentary Club (OKP), Union of Democracy (UD), Union of Freedom (UW).
 In the 1995 elections Kuroń ran for the office of president of the Republic of Poland.
 With support of 9.2%, Kuroń came third.

 Awards

 Kuroń's work was recognized not only in Poland but also in a number of other European countries.
 In 1998 he was awarded a Polish Order of the White Eagle, French Legion of Honour, German Federal Cross of Merit, Ukrainian Order of Yaroslav the Wise, Lithuanian Order of the Lithuanian Grand Duke Gediminas.
-On the 4 April 2001 Kuroń became the 645th Knight of the Order of Smile.
+On 4 April, 2001 Kuroń became the 645th Knight of the Order of the Smile.
 This award is given to honorable adults who made a considerable contribution to children's happiness and wellbeing.
 The same award was given to the 14th Dalai Lama, a friend of Jacek Kuroń.

 Social engagement

-In 2000 Kuroń and his wife Danuta Kuroń founded the Jan Józef Lipski Common University in Teremiski.
+In 2000, Kuroń and his wife, Danuta, founded the Jan Józef Lipski Common University in Teremiski.
 He subsequently became the first dean of the informal university.